Sample Selection: Two-Stage Cluster Sampling in Python

 Let’s examine the frame’s basic characteristics:

-print(f"The number of clusters is {ea_frame.shape[0]}")
+print(f"The number of EAs is {ea_frame_df.shape[0]}")

-print(f"The average cluster size is {round(ea_frame['n_hlds_census'].mean(), 1)}")
+print(f"The average cluster size is {round(ea_frame_df['n_hlds_census'].mean(), 1)}")

-The number of clusters is 5940
+The number of EAs is 5940

 The average cluster size is 374.1

-Defining the Stratification Strategy
+Defining the Design

 Implementing PPS Systematic Sampling